mericsson/mericsson-com/content/blog/2020-12-22-eoy-personal-finance-checklist.md

 Every year there are a number of end of year activities to consider.
 They are irregular (as they happen annual) and complex.
 So they warrant a checklist to remember what should be considered.
 This is written for myself but sharing publicly if helpful for others.

 For additional context, see my [Personal Finance Advice post](/2019-04-08-personal-investment-advice/).

+## Spend FA

+Spend Health Care FSA and/or Dependent Care FSA as these are use-it-or-lose-it.

 ## Tax Loss Harvesting